Error and Resource Estimates of Variational Quantum Algorithms for Solving Differential Equations Based on Runge-Kutta Methods: Analysis of the Variational Quantum Algorithm

-One can see that the number of circuit evaluations in the whole circuit scales quadratically in the number of circuit parameters $N_V$.\\ Note that, if instead of counting the total number of circuit evaluations we care about the total run time of the algorithm, and allow parallel evaluations of $N_V^2N_d^2+N_VN_dN$ circuits, the cost comes down to $ N_{\tau}^{(\delta)}s N_{r}^{(\delta)}$.
+Note that, if instead of counting the total number of circuit evaluations we care about the total run time of the algorithm, and allow parallel evaluations of $N_V^2N_d^2+N_VN_dN$ circuits, the cost comes down to $ N_{\tau}^{(\delta)}s N_{r}^{(\delta)}$.